BDE 4.14.0 Production release

 const_iterator begin() const;

-// to the first valid element of this object.
+/// to the last valid element of this object.

 const_iterator end() const;

-// Return a bidirectional iterator providing non-modifiable access
+/// Return a reference providing non-modifiable access to the

 const VALUE& operator[](int position) const;